 Writ Petition Drafting Guide

-A Writ is a formal written order issued by a court of law to provide a remedy for the violation of legal or fundamental rights.
-Writs can be filed against "State" authorities (Government departments, officials, agencies).
+A Writ is a formal written order issued by a superior court to provide a remedy for the violation of legal or fundamental rights.
+Under the Indian Constitution, citizens can approach the High Courts under Article 226 or the Supreme Court under Article 32 to seek protection against arbitrary state actions.

 Types of Writs

-- Mandamus: To compel a public official to perform their duty.
+To compel a public official to perform their statutory duty.

 Writ Petition No. ___________ of 202___